-- (1) rear axle nut (2) drive chain
+- (1) rear axle nut (2) lock nut

-- lock nut (3) drive chain
+- (4) chain adjustment plate

-- adjusting bolt
+- (3) drive chain adjusting bolt

-- (4) chain adjuster index mark (5) scale
+- (5) scale

-- graduations

 - 1. Place the motorcycle on its side stand with the transmission in neutral and the ignition switch OFF.

 - 2. Loosen the rear axle nut (1).

-- 3. Loosen the drive chain lock nuts (2) on both sides of the swingarm. - 4.
-Turn both drive chain adjusting bolts (3) an equal number of turns until the correct drive chain slack is obtained Turn the drive chain adjusting bolts counterclockwise to tighten the chain, Turn the drive chain adjusting bolts clockwise and push the rear wheel toward the front to provide more slack.
+- 3. Loosen the lock nuts (2) on both sides of the swingarm. - 4.
+Turn both drive chain adjusting bolts (3) an equal number of turns until the correct drive chain slack is obtained.
+Turn the drive chain adjusting bolts counterclockwise to tighten the chain.
+Turn the drive chain adjusting bolts clockwise and push the rear wheel toward the front to provide more slack.
 Adjust the chain slack at a point midway between the front sprocket and the rear wheel sprocket.

 Roll the motorcycle forward.
 Stop and place it on its side stand.
-Recheck chain slack Chain slack should allow the following vertical movement by hand:
+Recheck chain slack.
+Chain slack should allow the following vertical movement by hand:

-1 3/16-1 9/16 in (30-40 mm)
+1-1 3/8 in (25-35 mm)

-- 5. Check rear axle alignment by making sure the chain adjuster index mark (4) aligns with the scale graduations (5) on both sides of the swingarm.

-Both marks should correspond.
+- 5. Check rear axle alignment by making sure the end of the chain adjustment plate (4) aligns with the scale graduations (5) on both sides of the swingarm. - Both marks should correspond.
 If the axle is misaligned, turn the right or left adjusting bolt until the marks are aligned and recheck chain slack. - 6.
-Tighten the rear axle nut to the specified torque: 83 lbf·ft (113 N·m, 11.5 kgf·m) If a torque wrench is not used for this installation, see your Honda dealer as soon as possible to verify proper assembly.
+Torque the rear axle nut to: 83 lbf·ft (113 N·m, 11.5 kgf·m) If a torque wrench is not used for this installation, see your Honda dealer as soon as possible to verify proper assembly.
 Improper assembly may lead to a loss of braking capacity.

-- 7. Tighten the drive chain adjusting bolts lightly by turning it counterclockwise, then tighten the drive chain lock nuts by holding the drive chain adjusting bolts with a wrench. - 8.
-Recheck drive chain slack (page 144).
+- Tighten the drive chain adjusting bolts lightly by turning it counterclockwise, then tighten the lock nuts by holding the drive chain adjusting bolts with a wrench. - 8.
+Recheck drive chain slack (page 161).